Comté Cheese vs Mozzarella Cheese

 Age | 4 months to 3 years | Eaten fresh |

-Rennet Type | None | Calf's or microbial rennet |
+Rennet Type | Not Specified | Calf's or microbial rennet |

 Which One Should You Choose?

 If you prefer a smooth; semi-hard cheese, go for Comté.
 But if you enjoy a soft, creamy consistency, Mozzarella might be the better pick.
-Comté has a nutty, creamy, sweet to meaty, roasted flavor, making it great for various dishes.
+Comté has a nutty, creamy, sweet to meaty, roasted taste, making it great for various dishes.
 Meanwhile, Mozzarella offers a mild, milky profile, ideal for different meals.